trezor/trezor-suite/docs/features/onboarding/onboarding.md

 -   Device connected, but in bootloader mode
 -   Device connected, but unreadable
--   [Seedless device setup](https://trezor.io/learn/a/seedless-setup) is not not supported in Suite (not to be confused with regular device without seed).
+-   [Seedless device setup](https://trezor.io/learn/a/seedless-setup) is not supported in Suite (not to be confused with regular device without seed).

 Invalid transport states: